hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 This is a part of the cosmological side.
 There are many details working into it.
-For instance, how the process takes place, how there is first ether, and how from the ether come other things, how that ether begins to vibrate, and from that Vâyu comes.
+For instance, how the process takes place, how there is first ether, and how from the ether come other things, how that ether begins to vibrate, and from that Vāyu comes.
 But the one idea is here that it is from the finer that the grosser has come.
 Gross matter is the last to emerge and the most external, and this gross matter had the finer matter before it.
 Yet we see that the whole thing has been resolved into two,